Search for Paradise

 Search for Paradise is a 1957 American documentary film shot in Cinerama.
-It was directed by Otto Lang and produced by Lowell Thomas with distribution by Cinerama Releasing Corp.
+It was directed by Otto Lang and produced by Lowell Thomas with distribution by Cinerama Releasing Corporation.

 Background

-In October and November 1956, a Cinerama motion picture Search for Paradise, directed by Otto Lang, and produced by Lowell Thomas, was filmed in part at Eglin Air Force Base, Florida, under the working title of Search for Shangri-La.
+In October and November 1956, the Cinerama film Search for Paradise, directed by Otto Lang and produced by Lowell Thomas, was filmed in part at Eglin Air Force Base, Florida, under the working title of Search for Shangri-La.
 The film "tells the story of a veteran officer, who wants 'out' but finds, after searching the world for a 'Shangrila,' [sic] that the U. S. Air Force is 'it.'"